 Which Lenders Offer Trucking LOCs?

-Specialized commercial lenders and community banks with transportation loan portfolios are more knowledgeable about trucking cycles than national banks, whose underwriting models flag transportation as a high-volatility sector without adjusting for the predictability of freight invoice cycles.
+Specialized commercial lenders understand trucking cycles better.
+National banks flag transportation as high-volatility without adjusting for predictable invoice cycles.

 Frequently Asked Questions